-For fall 2019 the average family planned to spend nearly $700 on electronics, clothes and other K-12 school needs, according to the National Retail Federation.
-This year, with COVID-19-related school reopening plans all over the map (and seemingly changing by the day), it’s harder to get a handle on likely expenses.
+For fall 2021 the average family plans to spend nearly $850 on electronics, clothes and other K-12 school needs, according to the National Retail Federation.
+Even so, with COVID-19-related school reopening plans all over the map (and seemingly changing by the day), it can be hard to get a handle on your likely expenses.

 Even so, many kids are invested in back-to-school shopping, whether it’s little ones excited about shiny new binders or teenagers hoping to snag some new shoes.
 That interest makes it easier for you to sneak some money education in and teach them how to stick to a budget.
 You can even make a game of it.
 Here are a few ideas.